$398,104Average Value$241Average Price per Sq Ft21Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Winchendon, MA sell after 24 days on the market compared to the national average of 70 days.
-The median sale price for homes in Winchendon, MA over the last 12 months is $230,000, down 40% from the median home sale price over the previous 12 months.
+On average, homes in Winchendon, MA sell after 29 days on the market compared to the national average of 52 days.
+The median sale price for homes in Winchendon, MA over the last 12 months is $400,000, up 3% from the median home sale price over the previous 12 months.

-Be the first to own this completed and brand new 1,834' Colonial nestled off the road on 2.7 acres in a serene corner lot setting.
-This home features an open concept first floor with a spacious living room, dining area, and mudroom.
-The mudroom has half bath and custom bench.
-The kitchen features quartz countertops, a matching backsplash, Maple cabinetry and an island—perfect for entertaining.
+Completed and brand new 1,834' Colonial nestled off the road on 2.7 acres in a serene corner lot setting.
+This home features an open concept main floor with a spacious living room, dining area and mudroom.
+The mudroom has half bath, custom.
+The fully applianced kitchen features quartz countertops and matching backsplash, Maple cabinetry & an island.
+Step out to a 12x14 sun deck overlooking your

-COMPLETED brand new construction Doyle Estates with 1834’ of living area on 4 acres.
-This Colonial is set off the road with a beautiful setting surrounded by wooded privacy.
-Some features include an open concept floor plan, LVP flooring, a large living room and a mudroom with a custom built in bench & storage.
+COMPLETED new construction Colonial with 1834’ of living area on 4 acres.
+This home offers a beautiful setting surrounded by wooded privacy.
+Some features include an open concept floor plan, LVP flooring, a large living room & mudroom with a custom built in bench with storage.
 The mudroom also has a half bathroom.
-The open concept kitchen & separate dining area
+The open concept fully applianced kitchen & separate dining area is very inviting

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.